MovieLabs/mddf/README.md

 Refer to ChangeLog.md for a list of specific enhancements and bug fixes for any given release.

 ### Versioning:

-The MDDF tools are assigned a three-part version number based on which version of the mddf-lib they are built on.
+#### mddf-lib and Java jars:
+Stable releases of the mddf-lib will have a two-part version while evaluation (i.e., BETA) releases will have a three-part version ID.
+Interim development and alpha releases will include an "rcN" suffix.

+Executable jars are created for both stable and BETA releases and track the version number of the underlying mddf-lib.

-Example: an Avails Validator with a version of v1.3.2 is based on v1.2 of the mddf-lib.
+Example: mddf-tool-v1.2.jar is based on, and compatible with, v1.2 of mddf-lib.

+#### Native executables:
-Stable releases of the mddf-lib will have a two-part version while evaluation (i.e., beta) releases will have a three-part version ID.
-Native executables for the Avails Validator and Manifest Validator are only created using the stable mddf-lib releases.
+Native executables for the MDDF tools (i.e., Avails Validator and Manifest Validator) are only created using the stable mddf-lib releases.
+Begining with the release of v1.3 of mddf-lib, native executables are assigned versions that append a letter to the mddf-lib version.

+Examples:
+* an Avails Validator with a version of v1.3.a is based on v1.3 of the mddf-lib.
+* a Manifest Validator with a version of v1.3.2.c is based on v1.3.2 of the mddf-lib.

+Prior to July 2017 and the release of v1.3 of the mddf-lib, the native executables were assigned versions a version ID independant of the mddf-lib version.

 ## <a name="h_History">Past Releases:</a>

+* **2017-May-09**: mddf-tool v1.2 released.

-* **2017-May-01**: mddf-lib v1.1.3.rc8 released as an executable jar for testing and evaluation.
+* **2017-May-01**: mddf-tool v1.1.3.rc8 released as an executable jar for testing and evaluation.

-* **2017-Apr-21**: mddf-lib v1.1.3.rc6 released as an executable jar for testing and evaluation.
+* **2017-Apr-21**: mddf-tool v1.1.3.rc6 released as an executable jar for testing and evaluation.

-* **2017-Apr-18**: mddf-lib v1.1.3.rc4 released as an executable jar for testing and evaluation.
+* **2017-Apr-18**: mddf-tool v1.1.3.rc4 released as an executable jar for testing and evaluation.

-* **2017-Mar-29**: mddf-lib released as an executable jar.
+* **2017-Mar-29**: mddf-tool released as an executable jar.
 Processing of either Avails or Manifest files is supported.

 * **2017-Mar-02**: mddf-lib v1.1.2 released.